mulesoft/pdk-custom-policy-examples/data-caching/README.md

 ## Integration tests

-The integration tests included in the `tests` directory show the policy behavior in a scenario where it always caches the upstream response, but the amount of simultaneously cached requests is just 1.
-Therefore, it will always cache the latest distinct request, but with every new cached request, it forgets the previous one.
+The integration tests included in the `tests` directory show the policy behavior in a scenario where it always caches all requests, but the max cache entries is just 1.
+Therefore, it will always cache the latest request, but with every new cached request, it forgets the previous cache entry.